-School Masses
+All-School Masses

 Students attend monthly all-school masses in the Moiso Pavilion (gym) where the entire student body, faculty, and staff, parents and friends gather together united in prayer and worship.
 These Masses offer beautiful music often provided by our students, inspiring homilies, and a real experience of the Body of Christ.
 As a Catholic school, the Mass is our highest form of worship, and the Mass is an integral part of the overall education and formation of all SMCHS students.
-Excessive all-school mass absences will result in an enrollment review and/oradministrative conversation between family and school.